 Fighting broke out and eggs, stones and red paint were hurled in a sharp clash between Left and Right-wing elements in the outskirts of Bonn yesterday (Saturday, 12 December).

-Fighting broke out and eggs, stones and red paint were hurled in a sharp clash between Left and Right-wing elements in the outskirts of Bonn yesterday (Saturday, 12 December).
+Background: Fighting broke out and eggs, stones and red paint were hurled in a sharp clash between Left and Right-wing elements in the outskirts of Bonn yesterday (Saturday, 12 December).
 The recent policy of the West German Chancellor, Herr Willy Brandt, in improving relations with the East sparked the clash.

 The trouble began when Right-wing demonstrators tried to stage a protest march against Herr Brandt's recently signed treaties with the Soviet Union and Poland, which they brand as treason.